-The Sentier des cimes Laurentides remains open when all thawing trails are closed.
-Come and enjoy nature!
+The Sentier des cimes Laurentides is open all year round.

 Panoramic Tower